jreisinger/docs/data/blog/2018-09-26_perl-one-liners.md

 perl -pe 's#/bin/sh$#/bin/bash#' /etc/passwd
 ```

-We used `#` instead of `/` as delimeters for better readibility since to strings themselves contain slashes.
+We used `#` instead of `/` as delimeter for better readibility since to strings themselves contain slashes. `$` means end of the string.

 Replace `colour` with `color` in all text files.
 The original files will be kept with `.bak` suffix: